 fuboTV started out as a soccer-focused streaming service.
 However, their focus has shifted somewhat in recent years, and they now offer a large complement of cable channels, alongside sports networks like beIN Sports and NBCSN.

-The service will cost you $19.99/month for 2 months.
-After this promotional period, you’ll pay $39.99/month.
+The base-tier fubo package will cost you $45 per month.
 You’ll get access to the USA Network and 74+ total channels including FX, FXX, and FX Movies, as well as A&E, SyFy, and E!
-However, you will miss out on AMC, TNT and TBS, which may be an issue.
+You can get even more channels with the $50/month fubo Extra package.

 You can also only stream on 2 devices at once, which is limiting if you plan on sharing your account with anyone else.

 fuboTV does have pretty good platform support.
-You can watch fuboTV in your browser, on modern iOS and Android devices, and on Chromecast, Amazon Fire TV, Apple TV, and Android TV devices. fuboTV doesn’t have apps for gaming devices like PlayStation and Xbox consoles are excluded, though.
+You can watch fuboTV in your browser, on modern iOS and Android devices, and on Chromecast, Amazon Fire TV, Apple TV, and Android TV devices. fuboTV doesn’t have apps for gaming devices like PlayStation and Xbox consoles, though.

 If you are a big sports fan and also want to be able to watch the USA Network live, fuboTV is an okay choice.